vistec-AI/thai2transformers/README.md

 **a) Instruction for RoBERTa BASE model pretraining on Thai Wikipedia dump:**

-In this example, we demonstrate how pretrain RoBERTa base model on Thai Wikipedia dump from scracth
+In this example, we demonstrate how pretrain RoBERTa base model on Thai Wikipedia dump from scratch

 1. Install required libraries: [1_installation.md](./docs/1_installation.md)
 2. Prepare `thwiki` dataset from Thai Wikipedia dump: [2_thwiki_data-preparation.md](./docs/2_thwiki_data-preparation.md)